 In effect, it suffocates.

 A hen sitting on eggs gets off them every day until around the end of day 18.
-She goes to feed and drink, and when she returns to the nest she moves the eggs.
+She goes to get food and drink, and when she returns to the nest she moves the eggs.

 Incubators with automatic turning devices mimic that behaviour and turn by a small degree every hour or two, day and night.